niess/goupil/docs/py/stratified_geometry.rst

    This attribute lists all geometry materials as a tuple.

 .. py:attribute:: StratifiedGeometry.sectors
-   :type: tuple[int, float | DensityGradient, str]
+   :type: tuple[GeometrySector]

    This attribute lists all geometry sectors as a tuple.
-The description of each sector is presented as a sub-tuple that includes the material index (as an :external:py:class:`int`), the density model, and a brief explanation (as a :external:py:class:`str`).

 Methods